Cambridge-Hands-On-Science/Experiments/Experiments/Geology/Carbonated Ocean.md

 **What happens to CO₂ in Earth's oceans?** - Make your own carbonate minerals, and discover the effects of ocean acidification using a SodaStream.

-Last initially checked on 2025-11-23 by Isobel Gilham (ig419@cam.ac.uk) and double-checked on X by X (@cam.ac.uk) **Frequency of use:** N/A
+Last initially checked on 2025-11-23 by Isobel Gilham (ig419@cam.ac.uk) and double-checked on 2025-11-29 by Jessica Trevelyan (jet81@cam.ac.uk)
+**Frequency of use:** N/A

 ## Tags